Porridge (2016 TV series): Episodes

 Seven episodes of Porridge, all written by Dick Clement and Ian La Frenais, were produced for the BBC.
 The show began airing on 28 August 2016 and ended on 10 November 2017.
 All episodes had a running time of 30 minutes.

+Reception

+A review for The Guardian described the series as "a throwback, nostalgic at best, but more likely just lame".